Hiking Lincoln: Wilson Park to Coyote Pond Park during spring

 Lincoln, Calif. – Which springtime suburban hike in Lincoln that’s mostly flat with some terrific scenery and can easily be enjoyed with the entire family?
 The answer is Wilson Park to Coyote Pond Park.
-An annual favorite that draws us back each spring.
+An annual favorite that draws us back every spring.

 Wilson Park